aaronamran/MCSI-Remote-Cybersecurity-Internship/Red Teaming/persist-windows-machine.md

 - Show how the malicious account can be used to cover tracks, such as deleting the dummy file

 ## Solutions With Scripts
-1. Open Command Prompt as Administrator in Windows 7 VM
+1. Open PowerShell as Administrator in Windows 10 VM
 2. Add a user with a non-suspicious name such as `svc_network` or `backup_admin`
    ```
    net user svc_network password123 /add